Coming into Saturday's anticipated matchup the Ole Miss Rebels were ranked as high as No. 4, but…

 "Neither Leigh nor I is much for rides in amusement parks," said Fitzgerald.
 "We walked around the park for a little while, then went back to the hotel and played X-Box."

-for the national championship at the Rose Bowl in Pasadena Thursday.
+P.J.
+Fitzgerald and Leigh Tiffin are critical senior specialists for the Alabama football team that will play Texas for the national championship at the Rose Bowl in Pasadena Thursday.
 Both the Crimson Tide, which is ranked number one, and the Longhorns, ranked second, are 13-0.
 ABC will televise the game, which kicks off at 5 p.m.
 PST (7 p.m. central time).

 Fitzgerald is Bama's punter and also the holder on field goals and extra points.
 Tiffin is the kickoff man and kicks field goals and extra points.